finallyjustice/tzvisor/stk/README.txt

 boot-wrapper: Start Linux kernels under ARM Fast Models

 The boot-wrapper is a fairly simple implementation of a boot loader intended to run under an ARM Fast Model and boot Linux.
+It is extended as a Secure Tiny Kernel (STK) in TrustZone secure world on Fast Models 9.1 to provide Trusted Execution Environment in KVM based IaaS cloud.

 License
 =======